+American Baptist Organizations and their Connection to Moldova.
+Transnational Institutions.
 Christianity itself carries a seed of universality.
-In its ideal representation, Christendom acts as both a spiritual community and a political project of constructing a global community of Christians regardless of culture, ethnicity and language.
+In its ideal representation, Christendom acts as both a spiritual community and a political project of constructing a global community of Christians regardless of culture, ethnicity, and language.

-What is new in the process of re-spiritualization of the world is the incredible amount of instruments and possibilities – means of communication, resources, transport – that economic globalization opens for social movements committed to spreading the Gospel around the world.
+What is new in the process of re-spiritualization of the world is the incredible amount of instruments and possibilities – means of communication, resources, transport – that economic globalization opens for social movements committed to spreading the Gospel worldwide.

-A picture of paradoxical and even contradictory sometimes dynamics of movements of people, resources and money emerges when one takes into account all of the forces involved in these processes of religious globalization and creation of transnational Christian communities.
+A picture of paradoxical and even contradictory dynamics of movements of people, resources, and money emerges when one considers all forces involved in religious globalization and the creation of transnational Christian communities.

-On the one hand, significant flows of Moldovan Baptists have chosen to emigrate to the United States in search of better living and career opportunities.
-They have all left behind careers, broken lives and despair and have arrived to the New World with high hopes.
+It has to be mentioned that significant numbers of Moldovan Baptists have chosen to emigrate to the United States in search of better living and career opportunities.
+They left behind careers, broken lives, and despair and have arrived in the New World with high hopes.

-On the other hand, Christian organizations in America (the Southern Baptists for example) are spending huge amounts of money and resources in order to train foreign ministries and missionaries (Americans but also people of other nationalities) to do fieldwork and church planting in Moldova.
-This training usually includes the mastering of Russian or Romanian, basic cultural and communication skills.
+On the other hand, Christian organizations in America (the Southern Baptists, for example) are spending vast amounts of resources training American missionaries to do fieldwork in Moldova.
+It includes the mastering of Russian or Romanian languages and communication skills.